Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/api_and_exits_intro_vms/Create_directory_exit_vms.md

     commented as follows:
 1. Locate the communication properties for your site, which appear at the end of the file.
-When modifying the `cft-tcp.conf` file, you must also find every occurrence of the HOST string located in cfttcp-type commands and replace the` X` character strings with your system name or address.
+When modifying the `cft- tcp.conf` file, you must also find every occurrence of the HOST string located in cfttcp- type commands and replace the` X` character strings with your system name or address.

 ## Application components